-(b) Upon written approval from the commission when there is a change in the carryover cap or when the Twin Trifecta is discontinued.(c) On the closing performance of the meet or split meet.
+(b) Upon written approval from the commission when there is a change in the carryover cap or when the Twin Trifecta is discontinued.

 (18) If, for any reason, the Twin-Trifecta carryover must be held over to the corresponding Twin Trifecta pool of a subsequent meet, the carryover shall be deposited in an interest bearing account approved by the commission.
 The Twin-Trifecta carryover plus accrued interest shall then be added to the second-half Twin Trifecta pool of the following meet on a date and performance so designated by the commission.